-- Activity 3.2.1.1 Sensitize communities and catchment management committees in the outlined parishes on wetland ecosystems management - Activity 3.2.1.2 Train duty bearers (as outlined in Table 4) in sustainable management and/or utilization of wetlands - Activity 3.2.1.3 Support communities and catchment management committees in the target parishes to develop and implement wetlands management action plans, including activities such as demarcating degraded wetlands with pillars and live markers.
+- Activity 3.2.1.1 Sensitize communities and catchment management committees in the outlined parishes on wetland ecosystems management - -Identify/define target audience - -Select and Train Community - -Establish effective approaches and carry out sensitization - Activity 3.2.1.2 Train duty bearers (as outlined in Table 4) in sustainable management and/or utilization of wetlands - -Develop training modules for training of duty bearers - dentify venues and mobilize duty bearers for the training - -Budget and conduct the training of duty bearers - Activity 3.2.1.3 Support communities and catchment management committees in the target parishes to develop and implement wetlands management action plans, including activities such as demarcating degraded wetlands with pillars and live markers.
 Such demarcation serves to discourage wetland encroachment and discern specific areas to pursue and allow regeneration and rehabilitation to take place thereby increasing their resilience.
 When wetlands are not demarcated, wetland use becomes extensive.
-Encroachment for agricultural crop farming, eucalyptus growing and establishment of settlements escalate. - Activity 3.2.1.4 Support communities and catchment management committees to establish wetland management measures that will include development and implementation of wetlands management plan, and development and enforcement of district ordinances and Sub County byelaws..
+Encroachment for agricultural crop farming, eucalyptus growing and establishment of settlements escalate. - Define planning areas and set objectives - Profession and revise direct offer review - Activity 3.2.1.4 Support communities and catchment management committees to establish wetland management measures that will include development and implementation of wetlands management plan, and development and enforcement of district ordinances and Sub County byelaws...byelaws. - -Define roles and responsibilities of the respective stakeholders in implementation of the plan